Chen Zhongliu

-Chen Zhongliu (陈中流 (Chén Zhōngliú); born 30 September 1993 in Duyun) is a Chinese football player who currently plays for Chinese Super League side Cangzhou Mighty Lions.
+Chen Zhongliu (陈中流 (Chén Zhōngliú); born 30 September 1993 in Duyun) is a Chinese football player.
 He is of the Dong Chinese ethnic minority.

 Club career

 Chen joined Hangzhou Greentown youth team system from Shenzhen Yantian Sports School in 2006.
 In 2011, he was loaned to China League Two club Wenzhou Provenza for one year.
 Chen played 16 times in the 2011 league season.
 He was promoted to Hangzhou Greentown's first team squad by Takeshi Okada in 2012.
 Okada described Chen as a high potential player, and he said that even in Japan or Netherlands, it's hard to find a player at Chen's age could play as good as Chen did.